dinhani/dinhani/README.md

 This profile showcases personal open-source contributions.

-To see professional contributions, check my other profiles:
+Check my other profiles to see other professional contributions:

 <ul>
   <li><a href="https://github.com/dinhani-cw">@dinhani-cw</li>